Household Hazardous Waste (HHW)Contact: Christine Grossman, email@example.com 517-285-5637

-Household hazardous waste (HHW) includes products that we purchase and use every day in our homes that contain materials that can harm us or the environment.
 Common household products that are a HHW when discarded are shown below.
 To see if a material is a HHW, look for words such as 'warning,' 'caution,' 'flammable,' 'toxic,' 'poison,' ‘corrosive,’ ‘oxidizer,’ etc. on the labels.
-If you have leftover, unwanted household materials that are hazardous, it is best to routinely take them to a local HHW collection, if a collection is available, instead of sending them to a landfill.
+If you have leftover, unwanted household materials that are hazardous, it is best to routinely take them to a local HHW collection if one is available.
 Never pour HHW into a storm drain or down a drain in your home.
 If a collection is not available, contact your trash hauler to see if there are special instructions for safely disposing of the material in the regular trash.

 Questions About Health Effects

 For help with questions about the health effects from contaminants in the home and environment, contact the Michigan Department of Health and Human Services (DHHS), Toxics Hotline at 800-648-6942.
 DHHS has toxicologists on hand to answer questions from 8 a.m. to 5 p.m., Monday through Friday.
-For help if someone accidentally ingests common household products, contact the Michigan Poison Center at 800-222-1222 or call your local emergency responder phone number.
+For help if someone accidentally swallows something that may be toxic, contact the Michigan Poison Center at 800-222-1222 or call your local emergency responder phone number for help.

-- Adhesives - Solvent-based adhesives can bew toxic and ignitable.
+- Adhesives - Solvent-based adhesives can be toxic and ignitable.
 Examples of solvent-based adhesives include instant super glue, shoe glue, flooring and roofing adhesive.
 See the lists/directories at the top of this page for adhesive collection options near you.

 - Batteries – Batteries are used in many products.
 They contain metals that may be toxic and acids that can burn.
 Lead acid batteries are found in cars.
 Dry cell batteries are commonly used in flashlights and toys.
 Rechargeable batteries are often found in power tools, cameras, and phones.
 Button batteries or lithium batteries are often found in hearing aids, watches, and other small electronic devices.
 See the US DOT advisory of battery transport and consider taping the ends of dry cell, rechargeable, and lithium batteries so they do not touch each other and potentially spark during transport.
 See the lists/directories at the top of this page for battery collection options near you.
 If a convenient drop-off location is not available through those resources, the Rechargeable Battery Recycling Corporation sponsors free collection and recycling of rechargeable batteries throughout the country in cooperation with retail partners.

 - Electronic Waste (e-waste) – Electronics, such as computers, computer monitors, televisions, laptops, VCRs, cell phones, printers, computer mice, remote controls, telephones, video games, fax machines, and printers, often contain toxic materials such as lead, cadmium, chromium, mercury, and fire retardants.
 See the lists/directories at the top of this page for options to recycle e-waste.
-To find a registered manufacturer collection program website, see the EGLE Registered Electronic Waste Take Back Program List and learn more about EGLE's e-waste program, see Michigan.gov/EGLEeWaste.
+To find a registered manufacturer collection program website, see the EGLE Registered Electronic Waste Take Back Program List and learn more about the EGLE's e-waste program at Michigan.gov/EGLEeWaste.

 - Foam Food Containers and Packing Materials – Foam food containers or packing materials are made from polystyrene.
 Like plastic, they are not biodegradable.
 Where available recycling clean foam containers is encouraged.
 See the Home for Foam map of foam recycling drop of programs to find recycling locations near you.

 - Light Bulbs - Compact fluorescent lights (CFLs), traditional fluorescent bulbs, green tip fluorescent bulbs, light emitting diode bulbs, and high intensity discharge lamps are a popular way to reduce energy use, but may include toxic materials like mercury, lead, and arsenic.
 See the lists/directories at the top of this page for options to recycle light bulbs.
 For information about how to respond to a mercury spill in your home, see Michigan.gov/Mercury and the "Mercury Spill Quick Guide" and "How to Clean Up a Broken CFL."

 - Medications - Medications are biologically active chemicals.
 When not secured and taken as directed, they can be toxic and addictive.
 Medications should be stored in their original containers in a secure manner, so they are not easy to access.
 When they are no longer needed, they should be disposed through a household take back program where possible.
 Search the EGLE interactive map to locate controlled substance, solid medication and liquid medication collections across Michigan.
 To determine if your medication is a controlled substance, please see this list.
 If a collection is not available, follow the instruction in the Save a Life Card or MI EnviroMINUTE YouTube video.
 Learn more about drug disposal at Michigan.gov/EGLEDrugDisposal